-Please note our information for Applicants wishing to apply to hohp at commencement of the Property Factors (Scotland) on 1st October 2012, can be found on our webpage 'how we work'.
+Please note our information for Applicants wishing to apply to hohp at commencement of the Property Factors (Scotland) on 1st October 2012, can be found under the 'How We Can Help' section.

-There will be a compulsory register of all property factors operating in Scotland and property factors will have to comply with a new Link opens in new Code of Conduct that sets out minimum standards of practice.
+There will be a compulsory register of all property factors operating in Scotland and property factors will have to comply with a new Code of Conduct that sets out minimum standards of practice.

 The Act allows homeowners to make an application to the Homeowner Housing Panel for a determination as to whether their property factor has failed to carry out their factoring duties, or failed to comply with the Code of Conduct.
 If the Homeowner Housing Committee, which considers the application, considers that the property factor has failed to comply with the Code or failed to carry out their duties, then a Property Factor Enforcement Order must be made requiring the property factor to take such action or make such payment as is considered necessary.
 Failure to comply with such an Order is a criminal offence.